Azure/azure-sdk/docs/python/implementation.md

             if hasattr(credential, "get_token"):
                 credential_policy = BearerTokenCredentialPolicy(credential, scope)
             else:
+                raise ValueError(
-                raise ValueError("Please provide an instance from azure-identity " "or a class that implement the 'get_token protocol") policies = [
+                    "Please provide an instance from azure-identity or a class that implement the 'get_token protocol" )
+            policies = [
                 HeadersPolicy(**kwargs),
                 UserAgentPolicy(**kwargs),